Featuring Guest Author: Ally Gelhaar, Loan Officer Residential Real Estate Buying a home is one…

 We hope millennials continue to educate themselves on the mortgage process and find peace in knowing that it may be a possible route, no matter their situation.
 If you’re a millennial who’s currently renting, we suggest you check out these differences between renting vs. owning to help you decide which is the better fit for you.
 Contact us if you have any additional questions about the process or if you’re ready to give it a try.

 Dustin is a San Diego native who has over five years of experience in banking and consumer lending.
 His goal is to utilize his background in credit analysis and underwriting to create the smoothest possible mortgage loan experience for all of his clients.
 He believes that honest and clear communication is key to customer satisfaction and strives to implement this from the start of the loan until closing.
 Dustin is a proud recipient of the Rising Star Mortgage Professional Award for 2021.
 Learn more.

 Financing details are for educational purposes only.
+All views and opinions do not constitute financial or legal advice and reflect requirements at the time of publication.
 Rates, program terms, fees, and conditions referenced are subject to change without notice.
 Not all products are available in all states for all amounts.
 All mortgage applications are subject to underwriting guidelines and approval.
 This is not an offer of credit or a commitment to lend.
 Residential Wholesale Mortgage, Inc. dba RWM Home Loans is an equal housing lender licensed by the CA Department of Real Estate #01174642 and CA Department of Financial Protection and Innovation under the California Residential Mortgage Lending Act.
 NMLS# 79445